 The College Risk Behaviors Study was not the first survey of University of Delaware students.
 In 1993, from 1997 to 2003, and again in 2005, University of Delaware participated in the College Alcohol Study.
-As the trends below indicate, cigarette use has steadily declined over time while marijuana use has recently risen to levels not seen since 2002.
+As the trends below indicate, cigarette use has steadily declined over time while marijuana use has recently risen to its former levels.